Are you ready for the possibility of a pivotal change and/or getting back to or the re-discovery of your best self?

 Also, in the mental health field, generally, insurance will not reimburse for difficulties that are associated with your marriage, family difficulties, relationship challenges, grief/ loss, personal growth, values clarification, self-esteem, stress management, or even if the person is just “having a hard time.”

 In fact, beyond diagnostic criteria, most of the issues my clients seek out therapy with me for would ultimately not be covered.
 This is often because many of my client’s are functioning well beyond the basic level managed care/ insurance companies compensate for.

 Here are some of the typical therapeutic focus areas that I work with my clients on:

 This means (even for couples or family therapy) a person within that treatment unit must meet medical necessity and receive a diagnosis, which may remain a part of their official record permanently.
 This may not seem like an issue now but what if they need to seek out new medical coverage in the future…a mental health diagnosis could mean the difference between obtaining the preferred coverage or none at all.

 Records may not be protected.

 When one uses their insurance to receive mental health services, the insurer may have access to your records at anytime they desire via an insurance audit.
 This could mean that confidential information that you entrusted with your therapist are now exposed to the eyes of the claims specialist.

 This exposure may also apply if an individual decides to seek out or apply for high clearance employment or even if you have other reasons for your records to remain confidential.
 When utilizing private pay, your records remain secure with few exceptions–unless there is a court order signed by a judge or you, yourself sign an authorization for release of records (see informed consent).

-Your care is dictated by the insurance company.
+Your care is dictated by the insurance company and meeting medical necessity.